Homily (Reflection) for the Feast of Saints Simon and Jude, App. (28th October, 2017) on the Gospel and the Feast

 Today’s gospel consists of two parts; the choosing of the twelve apostles (Lk 6:12-16), and Jesus’ teaching and healing (Lk 6:17-19).
 This homily focuses on the first part.

 Jesus spent the night in prayer to God on the mountain.
 He afterwards called His disciples at daybreak and chose twelve of them, and called them apostles.

 We know that Jesus is God.
 Hence, He told us, “I and the Father are one” (Jn 10:30).
-Yet, He spent the whole night in prayer to God in the first part of today’s gospel.
+Yet, He spent the whole night in prayer to God in today’s gospel.

 He also told us, “I am the true vine, and my Father is the vinedresser” (Jn 15:1).
 We are His branches.
 Apart from Him, we can do nothing, cf. Jn 15:5.
 The vinedresser makes the fruitful branches to bear even more, cf. Jn 15:2.

 Apostles Simon and Jude we celebrate today were appointed to be with Jesus, and to be sent out to preach, cf. Mk 3:14.
 We are a chosen race, cf. 1Pt 2:9.
 But we must be connected to Jesus through prayer.
 At every point, we must spend time with God in prayer because He is the owner of everything.
 And whatever is contrary to His will be in vain, cf. Ps 127:1.
 We must remember always, “Unless the LORD builds the house, those who build it labour in vain.
 Unless the LORD watches over the city, the watchman stays awake in vain” (Ps 127:1).

 Let us pray: God, help us to give suitable time to all that is necessary – Amen.